Enable Encrypted Connections to the Database Engine

 On the client computer, use the Certificates snap-in to install either the root certificate or the exported certificate file.

-In the console pane, right-click SQL Server Native Client Configuration, and then click Properties.
+Using SQL Server Configuration Manager, right-click SQL Server Native Client Configuration, and then click Properties.

 On the Flags page, in the Force protocol encryption box, click Yes.